SystangoTechnologies/Crashalert/README.md

 ### Sample

-The following code you can use something like this:
+You can simply try the following sample code :

 ```javascript